SonarSource/sonarlint-vscode/README.md

 ### PL/SQL analysis specific requirements

 The support for PL/SQL analysis is only available together with SonarQube Developer Edition or SonarCloud (see Connected Mode below).
-You also need the [Oracle Developer Tools for VSCode](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools) extension.
+You also need the [Oracle Developer Tools for VS Code](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools) extension.

+### Jupyter notebooks
+SonarLint for VS Code v3.16+ supports analysis of Python code inside Jupyter notebooks.
+See the [documentation](https://github.com/SonarSource/sonarlint-vscode/wiki/Jupyter-notebooks) page for details.

 ### Injection vulnerabilities specific requirements